nukopy/latex-in-markdown-for-pandoc/README.md

 ## Roadmap

-- [x] Highlight LaTeX syntax in Markdown
+- [x] Highlight LaTeX code in Pandoc-flavoured Markdown
   - [x] LaTeX in Markdown frontmatter written in YAML
-  - [x] LaTeX in Markdown body
+  - [ ] LaTeX in Markdown body
 - [ ] Extend LSP support to LaTeX code in Markdown (hover documentation and go-to-definition) or LaTeX Workshop integration.
   - [ ] LaTeX in Markdown frontmatter written in YAML
   - [ ] LaTeX in Markdown body